googlefonts/colr-gradients-spec/colr-gradients-spec.md

 Another example might be emoji faces: many have the same backdrop with different eyes, noses, tears, etc drawn on top.

-# Alpha

-The alpha channel for a layer can be populated using `PaintComposite`:

-- `PaintSolid` can be used to set a blanket alpha
-- `PaindLinearGradient` and `PaintRadialGradient` can be set gradient alpha
-- Mode [Source In](https://www.w3.org/TR/compositing-1/#porterduffcompositingoperators_srcin) can be used to mask

 # Acyclic Graphs Only